mpiorowski/mpiorowski/README.md

 ## Hello

 I am Mat, a Principal Software Engineer.
-A fan of TypeScript, Go, and Rust.
+Fan of Go, Rust, Elixir and TypeScript.
 And a little obsessed with bears.

 Writing code since 2010.
 Still in it for the puzzle, and the clean solution at the end of it.